 Additional Representations of the Four Elements

 You don’t actually need additional representations of the four elements (fire, earth, water, and air), since you likely already have them on your altar.
-But feel free to add any other elements to your space that you’d like, such as a bowl of water or the beautiful element cards from the Goddess Discovery Book.
+But feel free to add any other elements to your space that you’d like, such as a bowl of water.

 Any Sacred Possessions